-(v) Each team may use up to seven (7) replacements with unlimited interchange in both knockout competitions.
+(v) Each team may use up to seven (7) replacements with unlimited interchange in both state-wide competitions.

 (v) Travel allowance

-(i) Travel claims will be made to the convener prior to the match.
-Claims must be approved prior to the match for the NSWCHS Rugby League to make payment to the school.
+(i) Travel claims may be made to the state convener prior to the match.
+Claims must be approved prior to the match to allow NSWCHSSA to make payment to the school.
 Schools will be able to take the refund into account and pass the saving onto the students.

 (ii) The following claims can be made:

-University Shield – 30 cents for each kilometre when travel exceeds 800 kilometres.
+University Challenge Shield – 30 cents for each kilometre when travel exceeds 800 kilometres.

-Buckley Shield – 30 cents for each kilometre when travel exceeds 800 kilometres.
+Buckley Challenge Shield – 30 cents for each kilometre when travel exceeds 800 kilometres.

 (iii) Refunds will be forwarded to the schools at the completion of the Finals Day.

-All claims for refunds must be made on the official claim form and must be forwarded to the Rugby League Convener, New South Wales Combined High Schools Sports Association no later than two weeks after the conclusion of the grand final.
+All claims for refunds must be made on the official claim form and must be forwarded to the state convener no later than two weeks after the conclusion of the grand final.

 (w) Accommodation – visiting teams

-(i) Under no circumstances shall the home school or the executive council accept liability for costs of accommodation of visiting teams at motels or hotels.
+(i) Under no circumstances shall the home school or the subcommittee accept liability for costs of accommodation of visiting teams at motels or hotels.

-(ii) Schools unwilling to accept billets provided by the home school or accommodation provided by the executive council must accept full responsibility for alternate accommodation costs.
+(ii) Schools unwilling to accept billets provided by the home school or accommodation provided by the subcommittee must accept full responsibility for alternate accommodation costs.